bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

   - Given NEW, untrained screenshot, generate NEW joystick inputs

 ???
-Created a deep learning model that would create a self driving mario Kart.
 We wrote a program that took a screenshot of the game every 0.2 seconds, while at the same time recording the controller input.

-Predictions are made, given NEW, untrained screenshots, generate NEW joystick inputs.
-We also wrote code to deliver those joystick inputs to the game autmatically.
+The model then makes predictions given NEW, untrained screenshots, and generates NEW joystick inputs.

 ---
 <video controls src="videos/1.mov" type="video/mp4" class="img-squash img-center"/>